UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 <img src="02-Chapter2_files/figure-html/unnamed-chunk-84-1.png" width="480" />

-#### GbE_G and GbE_N look so different from the rest of the samples, they could be outliers and potentially influencing overall data trends

-#### Let's make sure that, if we remove these two samples, our sample groupings still look the same
+GbE_G and GbE_N look so different from the rest of the samples, they could be outliers and potentially influencing overall data trends.
+Let's make sure that, if we remove these two samples, our sample groupings still look the same.

 ```r
 chem_filt <- chem %>%